salsa-rs/salsa/book/src/tutorial/parser.md

 That means that, when it is called, Salsa will track what inputs it reads as well as what value it returns.
-The return value is _memoized_, which means that if you call this function again without changing the inputs, Salsa will just clone the result rather than re-execute it.
+The return value is _memoized_, which means that if you call this function again without changing the inputs, Salsa will reuse the result rather than re-execute it.

 ### Tracked functions are the unit of reuse

 Tracked functions are the core part of how Salsa enables incremental reuse.
-The goal of the framework is to avoid re-executing tracked functions and instead to clone their result.
+The goal of the framework is to avoid re-executing tracked functions and instead to reuse their result.
 Salsa uses the [red-green algorithm](../reference/algorithm.md) to decide when to re-execute a function.
 The short version is that a tracked function is re-executed if either (a) it directly reads an input, and that input has changed, or (b) it directly invokes another tracked function and that function's return value has changed.